opengisch/QField-docs/documentation/reference/qfieldcloud/permissions.en.md

 !!! note

     To assign more than one collaborator on private projects, the project must belong to an organization plan and collaborators must all be members of that organization.
+    Alternatively, you can make a project "public" allowing all QFieldCloud users to access your project.

 ### Project Capabilities